See below for the replays of our Canadian call-in show (part of the VP Live Talk Radio network).

 We who make and/or sell these products - your vendors - are required by law to do the right thing.
 If we want the Canadian situation to change for the better, we are required to know what we're selling - engage Health Canada - and openly, actively win the fight.

 The people we sell to - you, the vapers - need to know just what it is we're supposed to be doing.
-You have a valuable role to play in this, by bringing pressure to bear on vendors who won't comply and aren't truly fighting for you, or for themselves.
+You have an utterly invaluable role to play in this, by bringing pressure to bear on vendors who won't comply and aren't truly fighting for you, or for themselves.
 We won't do all your homework for you.
 But if you're ready to take step #1 - if you want correct information, comprehension, clarity and the confidence that stems from these things - Rainbow Vapor will show you precisely where to find it.

 Let's get started.